responsible-business-decision-making/trbs/CONTRIBUTING.md

     `transform` function to generate the other two.
    2. Add at least one relevant unit test to `test_evaluate_all_dependencies` for the new case.
    3. The `README.md`-file in the data folder has been updated.

-4. If the **notebook** has been changed, ensure that it still uses Beerwiser as default case
+4. If the **notebook** has been changed, ensure that it still uses Beerwiser as default case.